-The College was granted approval to establish a baccalaureate nursing program by the State of Illinois, Department of Registration and Education in September 1987.
+The College was approved to establish a baccalaureate nursing program by the State of Illinois, Department of Registration and Education in September 1987.

-A brick addition to Webster home was completed and is now the home of Lakeview College of Nursing.
+A brick addition to the Webster home was completed and is now the Lakeview College of Nursing home.